 Anything else I should know?

 There are lots of third party vendors located at Walt Disney World that may offer different payment options than Disney itself.
-These locations may take addition payment forms that the Disney-owned locations do not.
+These locations may take additional payment forms that the Disney-owned locations do not.
 For example, you could use a Uniqlo gift card at the Uniqlo store at Disney Springs.
 Or you could use a Rainforest Cafe gift card at the Rainforest Cafe locations at Disney Springs or Animal Kingdom.

 There are six Starbucks locations at Disney World, one in each major theme park and two at Disney Springs.
 You can use Starbucks gift cards or the Starbucks app at any of those locations, but you can only use rewards points at the Disney Springs stores.